KI7MT/launchpad-packaging/README.md

 [Launchpad][] is a powerful tool, not only for developers, but for those that take the time to understand it's relationships between Parent and Child distributions.
-With a little effort, users can dramatically expand package availability, and ease the burden of build software from source in order to satisfy a specific need.
+With a little effort, users can dramatically expand package availability, and ease the burden of building software from source in order to satisfy a specific need.

 [Mark Shuttleworth, CEO of Canonical Ltd.]: https://www.markshuttleworth.com/archives/date/2003/1
 [Debian]: https://www.debian.org/ "debian, the universal operating system"